EFFECTIVE SEPTEMBER 23, 2013

 OTHER USES AND DISCLOSURES OF PHI

-Most uses and disclosures of psychotherapy notes, uses and disclosures of PHI for marketing purposes and disclosures that constitute the sale of PHI require your written authorization.
+Most uses and disclosures of PHI for marketing purposes and disclosures that constitute the sale of PHI require your written authorization.
 Other uses and disclosures of your PHI that are not described in this Notice will be made only with your written authorization.
 If you provide Trinity with an authorization, you may revoke the authorization in writing, and the revocation will be effective for future uses and disclosures of PHI.
 However, the revocation will not be effective for information that we have used or disclosed in reliance on the authorization.
 We are unable to take back any disclosures we have already made with your permission, and we are required to retain our records of the care that we provided to you.

 YOU HAVE THE FOLLOWING RIGHTS REGARDING PROTECTED HEALTH INFORMATION ABOUT YOU THAT WE MAINTAIN:

 You have the right to inspect and receive a copy of the PHI that is maintained as medical and billing records by Trinity Health for as long as we maintain it as required by law.
 All requests for access must be made in writing and provided to the Health Information/Medical Records Department at:

 - Trinity Hospitals or Trinity Medical Group: 407 3rd Street SE, Minot, ND or, if by mail, PO Box 5020, Minot, ND 58702-5020, (701) 857-5390